-Field sites are approved by the Directors of Field Education and with oversight of the faculty.
+Field sites are approved by the Directors of Field Education.
 In order for agencies (Field sites) to be approved by the School of Social Work for the purpose of providing Field instruction, they must meet minimum criteria identified in the Field Manual.